We haven’t really done an update blog in a while.

 Holy shit, our first blog review!

 We just got our first blog review from a group called “SomeOrdinaryGamers” – Is the YouTube video to watch.
-Considering this is episode #226 it’s safe to say that the show host “Mutahar” which usually goes by “Muta” has been hitting the deep side of the web rather hard.
-The format of his catagory of deep web edits is a cross between reaction and reading to the audience what is on the side of the internet that some are too afraid to look up themselves.
+Considering this is episode #226 it’s safe to say that the show host “Mutahar” who usually goes by “Muta” has been hitting the deep side of the web rather hard.
+The format of his category of deep web edits is a cross between reaction and reading to the audience what is on the side of the internet that some are too afraid to look up themselves.

 Now, how did we find out about this video?
-Was it through tracking or NSA level intelligence.
+Was it through tracking or NSA level intelligence?
 Evil corporate psi-ops market scripting?
 Nah!
 We were just sitting in discord and then a lot of streamers slid into my DM’s like so:

 Purchase hosting.
 Store your videos there.
 Never know! – S